CLICK to enlarge

 Frank Caiazzo & Me.

-I met Frank Caiazzo, thought to be the world's foremost authority in the four signatures, in early 1991.
-At the time, Frank was working for a printer, recently married, and already deep into buying, collecting, and studying the Beatles.
-It was a true passion for him.
-He could tell you where the boys were on any date, and what they were up to, and could then correlate signing activities to rule in, or out alleged signings.
+I met Frank Caiazzo, widely regarded as the leading expert on the four signatures, in early 1991.
+At that time, he was working for a printing company, newly married, and deeply immersed in buying, collecting, and studying Beatles memorabilia, which was his true passion.
+He could pinpoint where the band members were on any given date, what they were doing, and could assess signing activities to validate or dismiss alleged autographs.
+I'm not sure how our conversation started, but we quickly forged a strong friendship.